genmeblog/techtest/docs/api.md

 -   map of keys (group names) and row indexes
 -   value returned by function taking row as map

 Note: currently dataset inside dataset is printed recursively so it renders poorly from markdown.
+So I will use `:as-seq` result type to show just group names and groups.

 ------------------------------------------------------------------------